 - Maybe, at the end of your day, you just don't have enough emotional reserve to bring up something that could potentially cause conflict.

-- Maybe you are the type of person who avoids conflict.
+- Maybe you are the type of person who avoids conflict altogether.

 - Maybe you have gotten into a habit of tuning out with TV, social media, or something else that is an easy distraction.

-- Maybe you have tried to bring this sort of thing up before and it did not turn out well.
+- Maybe you have tried to bring up this ongoing issue before and it did not turn out well.

 - And more, a great deal more!

 So, just what are the conversations that married couples must have?
-To be fair, this is a very big question with way too many answers to list them all here, so I will give you some solid ideas on how to think in this area.
+To be fair, this is a very big question with way too many answers to list all of them here, so I will give you some solid ideas on how to think in this area.
 I would much prefer to teach you how to think about having a great marriage, rather than teach you what to think about having a great marriage.
 Think of what follows as our Conversation Framework for Healthy Marriages.
 Sounds fancy, right?
-With that in mind, here are the kinds of conversations you should be having at some point.
+With that in mind, here are the kinds of conversations you should be having.

 If physical intimacy in marriage is truly THAT important, and it is, then why do we avoid conversations with our spouse surrounding this topic?
 The answer: risk.
-We are all worried that these conversations could go poorly and have the opposite of the intended effect, which means we worry that these conversations could drive us apart instead of pulling us together.
-The solution is not to avoid these conversations altogether, since doing so would only keep us stuck where we are at best, rather the solution is to examine our own motivations before we do.
+We are all worried that these conversations could go poorly and end up having the opposite of the intended effect, which means we worry that these conversations could drive us apart instead of pulling us together.
+The solution is not to avoid these conversations altogether, since doing so would only keep us stuck where we are, rather the solution is to examine our own motivations before we do.
 This self-examination allows us to align our conversations with the purpose of physical intimacy in marriage.

 Which should lead you to the question, “What is the purpose of physical intimacy in my marriage?”
 If you are struggling with the answer because hearing yourself think it seems so selfish, then you must deal with that first because your selfishness is likely what is making these conversations so difficult.
 Instead, when it comes to physical intimacy, try to see the purpose as emotional connection, meeting your spouse’s most intimate needs, and simply enjoying some time together.

-Your conversations should be centered around the purpose of physical intimacy in your marriage and how to get on the same page, what your spouse enjoys and doesn’t, and the emotional connection you both feel as a result.
+These conversations should be centered around the purpose of physical intimacy in your marriage and how to get on the same page.
+This means understanding what your spouse enjoys and doesn’t, and the emotional connection you both feel as a result.
 Don't be afraid of these conversations.
 You can do this and you need to do this.

-Some of you will say that you cannot or will not change your opinions of either their family or yours.
-Just remember that you and your spouse will both be happier when you learn to find common ground with your families.
+Some of you will say that you cannot or will not change your opinions of either your family or your spouse’s family.
+Just remember that you and your spouse will both be happier when you learn to find common ground among your families.
 Therefore, your conversations about family should have the goal of compromise and common ground.
 At some point, you may even be able to tell your spouse, “While I don’t completely understand, seeing this scenario through your eyes has changed how I see things with family.”
 Now that’s a good and mutually beneficial conversation!

 Where and How to Live

 You and your spouse will have different ideas about what city to live in, what kind of house or apartment to live in, how big or small of a yard you want, and the decor of your living quarters.
 You will disagree on at least some of this — which is completely normal.
-The interesting thing is that the more you have healthy conversations about these things together, the more in alignment you will become.
+The interesting thing is that the more you have healthy conversations about these things, the more aligned you will become.

 What is the best way to start these conversations?
 As a general rule, it is best to lead with what you love before you dive into what you don’t.
 In other words, your spouse already knows most of the things you don’t like about where you live because you complain about them more than you should.
 That is why leading a conversation with the things you love, the positive stuff, is so refreshing!
 Discuss what you love about where you are, but don’t forget to dream together about where you would like to be someday.
 In fact, you may find that a fun date night would be driving to the kind of neighborhood one or both of you likes or even to a different city that you want to learn more about.
 Your spouse’s likes and opinions should matter as much as yours, so stop taking yourself so seriously and learn to enjoy these kinds of conversations.